 Token Evil Teammate: Duncan and Kylie profess to have noble intentions (Duncan felt the T.O.S.E.R.S. were too overbearing, while Kylie compared shutting down the Online Multiplayer Network to forcing a junkie to sweat it out in the basement), and even Clyde seems to be strictly professional in his conduct.
 Adam, on the other hand, is abusive to everyone he associates with—friend, foe, or victim—and is generally regarded as an unlikable shit.
 Think Eric Cartman without the charming personality, and that should about cover it.

-This deserves a bit of expansion: Adam is cornered by Arby and Chief in a private server, he tells one of his "friends" to take them out.
-This "friend" who had been threatened with a permeant ban by Adam that very episode refuses to, saying that he's had enough of Adam.
+Villainous Breakdown: In episode 10, Cradle to Grave when Adam is cornered by Arby and Chief in a private server, he tells one of his "friends" to take them out.
+This "friend" who had been threatened with a permanent ban by Adam that very episode refuses to, saying that he's had enough of Adam.
 At that moment, Adam's mother walks in with a police officer, saying that Adam is going to a correctional facility.
 He breaks down, desperately pleading with his Mother not to send him away.
 He begs Arbiter, Chief and his "friend" to vouch for him, upon which his friend remarks, "Lock his ass up and swallow the key".
-As Adam is dragged away, he begins swearing furiously, as the Arbiter coldly shoots him in game...Ah, Karma.
+As Adam is dragged away, he begins swearing furiously, as the Arbiter coldly shoots him in game.

 Adam: "YOU'LL FUCKING PAY FOR THIS ONE DAY MOM YOU HEAR ME?!
 I HOPE YOU DIE IN A FIRE YOU FUCKING CUNT!
 I HOPE YOU FUCKING DIE!